Policy 2010 — Asbestos Policy

 In any case where a determination is required under section 6.2 above, a purchase order will not be issued by Purchasing until the determination is made by Facilities Management.

-If a purchase order is issued for work that will disturb asbestos-containing materials, the purchase order will require the contractor to contact Facilities Management before doing the work so that Facilities Management can ensure that the work is done in accordance with this Policy.
+If a purchase order is issued for work that will disturb ACM, the purchase order will require the contractor to contact Facilities Management before doing the work so that Facilities Management can ensure that the work is done in accordance with this Policy.

 Appendix A — Protocols for typical asbestos-related work